CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

 Persistent volumes in Rahti are stored in a resilient storage such as CEPH.
 They are created by using a **PersistentVolumeClaim**.
 When a new claim is made, and **a Pod mounts it**, a new volume space will be created.

-!!!
-Note "Change from previous Rahti version"
+!!! info "Change from Rahti Beta version"
-    In Rahti4, a new persisnten volume will remain in **"⏳ Pending"** until any Pod mounts it.
-This is a change from previous versions of Rahti where the volume was crested right away.
+    In production Rahti, a new persistent volume will remain in **"⏳ Pending"** until any Pod mounts it.
+This is a change from Rahti Beta where the volume was crested right away.

 There is one storage classes available in Rahti: